-The rhythm of the heart beat is controlled by natural electrical currents in our heart cells.
-Disruption of this electrical current can cause a disturbance to the heart beat that can lead to SADS.
+The rhythm of the heartbeat is controlled by natural electrical activity in our heart cells.
+Disruption of this electrical current can cause a disturbance to the heartbeat that can lead to SADS.

 Our scientists have been investigating the electrical and structural problems that lead to SADS, so that we can get better at identifying people at risk and provide treatments to prevent these tragic deaths.

-Professor Bill McKenna and his team were supported by your donations to identify genetic clues that might explain how this condition occurs.
+Thanks to your donations, we were able to support Professor Bill McKenna and his team's research at UCL which has identified genetic clues that might explain how this condition occurs.

 A state of the art Magnetic Resonance Imaging (MRI) machine we provided helped the team learn more about how these genes might work to control heart function.

 Sudden death in young people can be caused by a faulty gene hidden in their family tree.
 Read our blog to find out how you've helped fund research that has led to dramatic improvements in diagnosis and treatment of these inherited heart conditions.